peterNordin/IndexingCSVParser/README.md

 Type conversion is done using specialized template converter functions, see IndexingCSVParserImpl.hpp for details.
 Support for new types need a new template specialization for that type.
 Currently the following type conversions are implemented:
+- float
 - double
+- int
+- unsigned int
 - long int
 - unsigned long int
 - std::string

 ## Configuration
 If you define INDCSVP_REPLACEDECIMALCOMMA before including the IndexingCSVParser.h header, the library will automatically replace decimal mark ',' with '.' during conversion to double values.
-This makes it possible to parse numeric CSV files exported from some programs under some locale settings.
+This makes it possible to parse numeric CSV files exported from some programs under some specific locale settings, even if your application uses for example the C locale.

 ## Build
-The library is written in "plain C++", the project file (.pro) is a QtCreator project file but you do not need Qt to build the library.
-Just include the header and cpp files in your own project and compile it.
+The library is written in plain C++ 98 (tests require C++ 11) and uses CMake for the build system to produce a static library.
+You can also choose to include the source code files directly into your project.
+Just copy the include and src directories.

 ## Usage Example
-See the main.cpp file for usage example, and read the Doxygen comments in the code (cpp files).
+See the example/main.cpp file for usage example, and read the Doxygen comments in the code (cpp files).